What are Tape Wound Cores?

-Magnesil cores are available in encapsulated form.
+Only Magnesil cores are available in encapsulated form.
 This protection is a tough, hard epoxy which adheres rigidly to the core, allowing the winder to wind directly over the core without prior taping.
-A smooth radius prevents wire insulation from being scraped.
-Encapsulated cores have a guaranteed minimum voltage breakdown of 1000 volts from core to winding.
-The temperature rating of this finish is 125°C (257°F) in free air.
+A smooth radius prevents wire insulation from damage.

 Are amorphous and nanocrystalline tape wound cores available?

 Magnetics tape wound cores are available in nickel-iron alloys and grain oriented silicon steel.
 At this time, Magnetics does not offer tape wound cores made with amorphous materials like Metlas® or nanocrystalline materials like Finemet® or Vitroperm®.

 What are some common misconceptions of tape wound core testing?

 A common pitfall on testing square loop tape wound cores is to measure the inductance or AL value.
 Although this is a common measurement for ferrite and powder core materials, which are round loop materials, it is not a valid measurement for square loop materials like Permalloy, Orthonol, Magnesil, etc. An inductance measurement can be obtained on a square loop material, but it does not give any indication of the functional magnetic properties.